-How to scout, hunt, and shoot public land bobwhite quail.
+How to scout, hunt, and shoot public land bobwhite quail this hunting season.

 Pursuing the gentleman of game birds, the Bobwhite Quail on public land is not without a little bit of unsettling chaos brought on by the flush of a covey erupting into the air.
 The bobwhite quail is a small, plump, ground-dwelling bird with a short tail and rounded wings.
 It has made its niche in upland poetry and tradition as the prince of the game birds.
 There is nothing quite like walking up behind a dog on point and anticipating an explosive covey rise of feathers and wings.